 Unlike most supermarkets that use intercoms to summon assistance, Trader Joe's has a bell system.
 In keeping with its kitschy maritime theme (remember the plastic lobsters?), the grocer uses actual bells located near the checkout area to signal to employees that help is needed.

 One ring lets employees know that another cash register needs to be opened.
 Two rings mean there are additional questions that need to be answered at the checkout area.
 Three rings signal that a manager is needed for further assistance.
 While this system may be a bit odd, shoppers seem to like the chain's eccentricities.
-Trader Joe's ranked second behind Wegmans in customer satisfaction among supermarket shoppers, according to the American Customer Satisfaction Index's 2016 Retail Report.
+Trader Joe's ranked number one in customer satisfaction among supermarket shoppers, according to the American Customer Satisfaction Index's 2016 Retail Report.
 Publix was second, Aldi ranked third and Walmart finished last.